alahiff/diff/README.md

 When a difference is found, it will report one of the following codes:

 	DIFF_UNIQUE_A	 -- a dataset or group only exists in file A

 	DIFF_UNIQUE_B	 -- a dataset or group only exists in file B

 	DIFF_OBJECTS	 -- an object is a dataset in one file and a group in the other

 	DIFF_DTYPE       -- the type of an object is different between files

 	DIFF_UNIQ_ATTR_A -- an attribute is only present in file A

 	DIFF_UNIQ_ATTR_B -- an attribute is only present in file B

 	DIFF_ATTR_DTYPE	 -- the type of an attribute differs between files

+	DIFF_DATA        -- one or more values in a dataset differs

+	DIFF_ATTR_VALUE  -- value of an attribute differs

 Example (command-line linux):